 It is important for two parties seeking to resolve their divorce using a martial agreement to think about what they want to achieve through this resolution.
 Moreover, both parties must be aware of their rights and the potential outcomes of a court-decided resolution as both factors will provide a basic framework for negotiations surrounding a marital agreement.

-An experienced Fairfax marital agreement attorney will help to inform you of your rights and of any possible outcomes in your case.
+An experienced Fairfax marital agreement lawyer will help to inform you of your rights and of any possible outcomes in your case.
 This knowledge serves to better position you in the negotiating process as you will be fully aware of the settlement which you are entitled.
-To learn more or discuss the first steps you should take, consult with a family lawyer in Fairfax, today.
+To learn more or discuss the first steps you should take, consult with a seasoned family attorney, today.

 Benefits of An Agreement